francesco-balzerani/PROXIMAL2/README.md

 *GenerateInput.py*: script to generate the metabolite and reaction files to generate the operators. **The queries need to be created separately and indipendently**.
 It analyzes the reactions and remove the cofactors from the substrates and products.
 If a reaction represents a transformations just between cofactors or all the substrates or all the products are cofactors, the reaction will be removed.
 To annotate the metabolites in chemical structures there are few databases that are parsed: PubChem, HMDB, KEGG, MetaNetX, RetroRules.

-It takes as **INPUT** two files, that should be saved within the input folder:
+The function takes as **INPUT** two files, that should be saved within the input folder:

 - *reactions*: .csv file of the reactions of interest.
 Tabulator as separator.
 It **must have** the following columns: "id", "formula", "EC".
 - *metabolites*: .csv file of the metabolites that can be involved in the reactions.
 Tabulator as separator.
 It **must have** the following columns, even if empty: "name", "hmdb", "kegg", "metanetx".
 If the file is empty or a metabolite in the reactions is not present in the file, it will be used just the name from the reaction and the eventual information present in RetroRules, otherwise it will be excluded.

-The **OUTPUT** are saved in the input folder as well, labeled as:
+The **OUTPUT** of the function are saved in the input folder as well, labeled as:
 - *reachableMolecules.csv*: .csv containing the structures of the molecules included in the templates.
 - *templateReactions.csv*: .csv having the definition of the reaction templates.